data2type/xmlgraphics-fop/fop/examples/accessibility/Readme.md

 ## Example tag-attributes

 To specify attributes of PDF tags, a special syntax for roles has been introduced (based on data URLs).
-If you define a <fo:block role="P?attr=value"> it will be converted to a PDF tag P with the attribute "attr" which has the value "value".
+If you define a `<fo:block role="P?attr=value">` it will be converted to a PDF tag `P` with the attribute `"attr"` which has the value `"value"`.

 Relevant [FO input](tag-attributes/test.fo):